screwdriver-cd/guide/docs/user-guide/commands.md

 description: |
   Lorem ipsum dolor sit amet.
 maintainer: foo@bar.com # Maintainer of the command
-format: binary # Format the command is in (binary)
+format: binary # Format the command is in (binary, habitat)
+# Case: binary
 binary:
     file: ./foobar.sh # Path to script or binary file from repository root
+# Case: habitat
+habitat:
+    package: core/node8 # Package of the Habitat command
+    mode: remote # Mode of the Habitat command is in (remote, local)
+    # If local
+    # mode: local
+    # file: ./foobar.hart # Path to the .hart file from repository root
+    command: node # Executable of the Habitat command
 ```

 ### Writing a screwdriver.yaml for your command repo